aurora-multiphysics/cyclops/README.md

 Please follow the two steps below very carefully.

-1. Install the requirements as below
+1. Install the requirements as below (note that this is for linux not windows or mac - the venv activation in setp two will be different on windows - `venv\scripts\activate`).

 `python3 -m venv venv`

 `source venv/bin/activate`

-`pip install -r requirements/app.txt`
+`pip install -r requirements.txt`

 2. Install Latex on your device to let latex style graphs be plotted.